Semiconductor device fabrication: Front-end-of-line (FEOL) processing

 oxynitride can also be used instead of Hafnium oxide.

-Since the 16nm/14nm node, Atomic layer etching (ALE) is increasingly used for etching as it offers higher precision than other etching methods.
+Since the 16 nm/14 nm node, Atomic layer etching (ALE) is increasingly used for etching as it offers higher precision than other etching methods.
 In production, plasma ALE is commonly used, which removes materials unidirectionally, creating structures with vertical walls.
 Thermal ALE can also be used to remove materials isotropically, in all directions at the same time but without the capability to create vertical walls.
 Plasma ALE was initially adopted for etching contacts in transistors, and since the 7nm node it is also used to create transistor structures by etching them.

 Gate oxide and implants

 Front-end surface engineering is followed by growth of the gate dielectric (traditionally silicon dioxide), patterning of the gate, patterning of the source and drain regions, and subsequent implantation or diffusion of dopants to obtain the desired complementary electrical properties.
 In dynamic random-access memory (DRAM) devices, storage capacitors are also fabricated at this time, typically stacked above the access transistor (the now defunct DRAM manufacturer Qimonda implemented these capacitors with trenches etched deep into the silicon surface).